-A social protocol aims at modeling a set of collaboration processes, in the same way as as a class models a set of objects in object-oriented programming.
+A social protocol aims at modeling a set of collaboration processes, in the same way as a class models a set of objects in object-oriented programming.
 In other words, a social protocol may be seen as a model which instances are collaboration processes.

 Social protocols model collaboration at a group level.
 The interactions of collaborators are captured by social protocols.
 Interactions are strongly related with social aspects, such as the role played by collaborators.
 The proposed model integrates some of these social aspects, which may explain the choice of the term "social protocols".
+A formal definition of the proposed model has been already presented in [Picard 2006].

 2.1.
-Formal model of social protocols
+Modeling collaboration processes